 One can never tire of seeing South Africa’s national bird, the Blue Crane.

-Our next stop was West Coast National Park, once in the park we headed to a nearby waterhole (with a hide/blind overlooking it) and enjoyed a late breakfast while we watched waterbirds going about their business and a number of terrestrial species coming down to drink.
+Our next stop was West Coast National Park.
+Once in the park we headed to a nearby waterhole (with a hide/blind overlooking it) and enjoyed a late breakfast while we watched waterbirds going about their business and a number of terrestrial species coming down to drink.
 Waterbirds here included South African Shelduck, Cape Shoveler, Cape Teal, Yellow-billed Duck, Lesser Swamp Warbler, and a very showy African Rail.
 The nearby scrub yielded good views of Karoo Lark, Cape Spurfowl, Karoo Scrub Robin, Chestnut-vented Warbler, Grey-backed Cisticola, and Yellow Canary.
 In the distance we could see a number of Common Ostriches, a common species throughout the park.

 We had timed our day so that we could arrive at Geelbek Hide with a dropping tide which ensured we could experience the huge numbers of waders (shorebirds) which makes this park famous amongst birders.
-At this time of the year many of the species are in almost complete breeding plumage (before they depart for the Northern Hemisphere to breed) which is quite different to how we mostly experience migrant waders in South Africa.
+At this time of the year many of the species are in almost complete breeding plumage (before they depart for the Northern Hemisphere to breed) which is quite different from how we mostly experience migrant waders in South Africa.
 While scanning through the large numbers of waders, hoping for a rarity (unfortunately not this time), we managed to find Black-winged Stilt, Pied Avocet, Eurasian Whimbrel, Eurasian Curlew, Common Greenshank, Grey, Common Ringed, and Chestnut-banded Plovers, Ruddy Turnstone, Curlew, Terek, and Marsh Sandpipers, Sanderling, and Little Stint.
 The hordes of Greater and Lesser Flamingos however did not take as much effort to pick out as they went about feeding in the shallows.
 In the nearby strandveld we found the beautiful Black Harrier as well as Martial Eagle (rare in the park), Jackal Buzzard, Grey-winged Francolin, and Malachite Sunbird.